 About fifteen years ago while living in Renmark, I needed an emergency appendectomy.
 As I recall, I woke up in the middle of the night with what I thought were hunger pains.
 So of course, I had something to eat and went back to sleep.
 Hours later at work, the “hunger pains” re-emerged, until finally, my boss recommended that I should go to the hospital or at least the doctor.
 Fairly quickly I was diagnosed with appendicitis and was soon under the knife.

 Waking up several hours later I found myself in a double room all by myself, in a small country hospital more akin to a nursing home.
 I had a great view of the garden outside, and the staff were absolutely tremendous.
 For a day or so I even resisted serious pain relief, as I kinda believe in the inherent healing powers of the human body.
 Being a public hospital room, however, another man was soon moved in.
 After a few hours of burping and farting, I finally asked for some pain relief, and it was then I discovered the inherent healing powers of pethidine.

 The next major incident occurred about six years ago when I needed a series of operations.
 Aside from the inconvenience of three operations in quick succession, my experience of receiving care in a major public hospital here in Sydney was also absolutely tremendous.
 A much larger ward this time, sharing with half a dozen others, I found I received as much care and concern as I did in the smaller rural hospital.

-And aside from those two major occasions I’ve mostly been fairly healthy.
-But I’m fast approaching the meaning of life age – forty two – and I suppose I will eventually need to draw upon the health system more and more.
-Though I don’t wish to overestimate it, I guess the recent high profile death of Crazy John at the age of forty-two has perhaps also focussed some of my attention in this area.
+And aside from those two major occasions, I’ve mostly been fairly healthy.
+But I’m fast approaching the meaning of life age – forty-two – and I suppose I will eventually need to draw upon the health system more and more.
+Though I don’t wish to overestimate it, I guess the recent high profile death of Crazy John at the age of forty-two has perhaps also focus some of my attention in this area.